prem-muthedath/timer/README.md

 Just for fun, I have also designed a reporting model that allows you to:

-(1) output method timings in different formats (text, xml, etc.);
+1. Output method timings in different formats (text, xml, etc.);
-(2) order the output by collection sizes OR method names;
+2. Order the output by collection sizes OR method names;
-(3) render the output in plain view (i.e., simple multi-line text) or in Java Swing grid layout.
+3. Render the output in plain view (i.e., simple multi-line text) or in Java Swing grid layout.

 NOTE: You can select your output view and format by editing timer.AllTtests.java.